Rutgers- Biomedical and Health Sciences (RBHS)

 Observational Skills

-Distinguish colors of tubes, reagents, labels, test strips, instruments, microscopic cells and structures, biological specimens and on any other device or printout used in a diagnostic laboratory procedure.
-Characterize color, odor, clarity, and viscosity of biologic specimens, cultures, reagents, or products of chemical reactions.
+Distinguish colors of tubes, reagents, labels, test strips, instruments, microscopic cells and structures, biological specimens and on any other device or printout used in a diagnostic laboratory procedure with or without accommodations.
+Characterize color, odor, clarity, and viscosity of biologic specimens, cultures, reagents, or products of chemical reactions, with or without accommodations.

 Acknowledgements: